Intentional, Inclusive, & Interdependent: Creating Effective Leadership in the Social Sector

-Lynn received her B.A. in Communication with a concentration in public relations and MBA from the Bryan School of Business at the University of North Carolina at Greensboro.
+Lynn received her B.A. in Communication with a concentration in Public Relations and her M.B.A. from the Bryan School of Business at the University of North Carolina at Greensboro.
 She has presented at many conferences and events on topics like effective negotiation, influence, innovation, and boundary spanning.
-Lynn is the co-author of a book on Direction, Alignment, and Commitment: Achieving Better Results through Leadership.
+Lynn is the co-author of Direction, Alignment, and Commitment: Achieving Better Results through Leadership.

 Evaluation and Research Lead, Societal Advancement

 Center for Creative Leadership